Victa/curtain.js/readme.md

 This plugin allows you to create a web page with multiple fixed panels that unroll with an amusing effect.
 You can use the keyboard instead the scroll to navigate.

 I made this plugin for the upcomming website of my friend [Etienne Ledemay](http://artographik.fr/).
-And as youp probably noticed, the effect is extensively inspired by the awesome website [Edits Quarterly](http://artographik.fr/).

 Feel free to fork the project on github or ping me on [twitter](http://twitter.com/_victa) for any comments.